It can occur anywhere; at home, in the workplace or whilst out and about.

 Mental health is like physical health, except it isn't something you can see, but others can.
 They may see you from the outside and the effect it has on you.

-Mental Health Awareness week is exactly that.
+Mental Health Awareness week was exactly that.
 A period of time to raise awareness of the signs, symptoms, the real life and the help.
 Each one of those is a whole category in itself, but each one is trail that can lead to a happy ending.

 We kick started our support for MHAW by joining radio stations across the nation in the #mentalhealthminute.
 60 seconds of famous celebrities and royalty from the glitz and glam who have suffered, who at the root, are really just like you and me.